 The PSD2 (second Payment Services Directive) legislation will force banks to share – with customers’ consent – banking data with retailers, technology groups and FinTechs.
 Access to this information is opening opportunities for more innovation in the FinTech sector.
 There have been many examples of this already.
 This is because some countries are more ahead than others in implementing the changes ready for PSD2 compliance.

 The legislation which was set to sweep across Europe in September 2019.
-However, this legislation has been pushed back for 18 months.
-It will allow to open up the financial services industry in a secure way, as there will be tougher identity verification measures.
+It allow to open up the financial services industry in a secure way, as there will be tougher identity verification measures.
 In addition, online retailers will also be able to process transactions and bypass intermediaries such as Paypal or Visa.
 This will all result with products better suited to individual needs.

 Open Banking Explained

 Open banking is permitted as banks are obliged to create an open API system that allows access to account data.
 With this access, third-party providers are authorised to provide services using this bank data.
 Open banking will result with large traditional banks becoming more competitive with smaller banks and FinTechs.
 Hence, resulting in lower costs, better technology, and an enhanced customer service.

 Open Banking Startup Examples

 Currensea offers a simple alternative to paying high foreign exchange fees or having to open a prepaid travel card account.
 Users are able to link their existing bank account to a Currensea card.
 Then, they can spend from their existing bank account abroad like normal, but via the Currensea card.
 The payments will go automatically from your original bank account, to the currensea account, then to the merchant.
 This added step is permitted by open banking, the Currensea account can then process the payment.
 Users can save money via Currenseas impressive singular flat 0.95% foreign exchange fee.